Lush (company)

 Lush Ltd. is a British cosmetics retailer which is headquartered in Poole, England.
-It was founded in 1994 by trichologist Mark Constantine, his wife Mo Constantine and five other founders.
+It was founded in 1995 by trichologist Mark Constantine, his wife Mo Constantine and five other founders.

 It produces and sells creams, soaps, shampoos, shower gels, lotions, moisturisers, scrubs, masks, and other cosmetics for the face and hair.

-The organisation claims it uses only vegetarian recipes, 95% of which are also vegan.
+The organisation states it uses only vegetarian recipes, 95% of which are also vegan.
 The company operates stores in 51 countries globally, as well as production facilities located in the United Kingdom, Canada, Croatia, Germany, Japan, Australia and Poland.